noshikchowdary/etl_pipeline_airflow/README.md

 # 🔄 Data Automation (ELT) Project

 Hi, I’m Noshik — I built this end-to-end ELT pipeline to automate data workflows using PostgreSQL, Apache Airflow, dbt, and Docker.
-It simulates a real-world data engineering setup and is fully containerized for
+It simulates a real-world data engineering setup and is fully containerized for portability.

 ## 🚀 What This Project Does